artsnoob/gpt/README.txt

 Added the ability to send files to the API by adding a file switch:
 For example: "gpt -f /path/to/file what does this script do".

+Also added the ability to add a file to the chat in interactive mode.
+When in interactive mode type: "file: /path/to/file" to add a file to the chat.

 25/05/2024:

 Added the ability to add arguments in the CLI to gptsyntaxbeta.py.